-Uncertainty continues to remain around the outlook, alongside long-term factors that shape and influence social and economic recovery.
 As we enter the post-COVID-19 Pandemic period, the economy is now experiencing high levels of inflation and is threatened with recession.
-The Federal Reserve Bank will intervene by raising interest rates which will likely result in increased IOLTA revenue and, consequently, IOLTA's ability to increase support of those organizations that provide legal services to New Jersey's low-income population.
+The Federal Reserve Bank has intervened by raising interest rates which have resulted in increased IOLTA revenue and, consequently, IOLTA's ability to increase support of those organizations that provide legal services to New Jersey's low-income population.